 - lists of regular and irregular verbs

-Regular and irregular verbs
+Regular + irregular verbs exercises

 There are basically three irregular verb forms in English:

 1.The base form (or the bare infinitive): draw, lead, read, dream

 2. The past tense (also called preterite): drew, led, read, dreamt or dreamed

 3. The past participle (sometimes called perfect participle): drawn, led, read, dreamt or dreamed

 As you can see from the examples above, some of the forms are completely different (draw - drew - drawn), some have a different infinitive, but the two other ones are the same (lead - led - led), some have the same spelling, but different pronunciation (read - read - read), some can be both regular and irregular (dream - dreamt/dreamed - dreamt/dreamed) and some have the same spelling and pronunciation (set -set -set).